headforwards-spd/headforwards-website/src/pages/info-pages/what-is-it-like-here.md

     isTwoColumns: true
     type: image-copy-component
     title: The day-to-day process
+    content:
+      - type: markdown
         text: >-
           The weekly structure at Headforwards helps keep everyone on track.
 Every day starts with a team stand-up; a chance to figure out any issues, discuss what’s been completed and work out what’s going to happen in the day ahead.

           To touch base with clients, team members have regular catchups throughout the week, and weekly strategy meetings present a chance to discuss progress with the entire team.
   - quote: >-
       We’re always trying to keep the client up-to-date.
 Our weekly strategy meetings are a good opportunity to reprioritise tasks, update the client